 In some cases you may pay a high premium for your used car if it’s a high-quality make and model.
 In this case, there are still several ways to save money:

 - Multiple discounts.
 Check into policies that include discounts you might qualify for, like insuring multiple cars or bundling policies together.

 - Safety features.
 Make sure your car includes airbags, antilock brakes and an antitheft device for extra discounts.

 - Low mileage.
-You could get a cut on your premium if you only drive your used car for short distances like local commuting.
+You could look into pay-as-you-go insurance if you only drive your used car for short distances like local commuting.